 This is a simple warm-up for your goalkeeper, named “One passes, one throws”, to get him alert and ready for the match ahead.

 Six great tips to give your goalkeeper confidence when diving for a save.

 A good goal kick with a low trajectory can catch defenders out of position and give attackers a great chance to score a quick goal.

 Try this exercise to give your keepers the confidence to dive without the fear of hurting themselves.
 It will also help them to get up quickly ready to save a follow up shot

 The position of goalkeeper is always the hardest to fill.
 When I first started out as a coach one parent asked me not to play her son in goal because SHE couldn’t stand the pressure.
 Things need to change.

 Successful distribution from the keeper is a hallmark of a good side.
-This means that building up from the back is better than launching the ball up field hoping one of your players can get it, says David Clarke.
+This means that building up from the back is better than launching the ball up field hoping one of your players can get it, says Dave Clarke.